Leon Townley: Brentford

 On 18 September 1997, Townley joined Second Division club Brentford on a three-year contract for a £25,000 fee, rising to £55,000 on appearances.
 He made his debut the following day with a starting appearance in a 1–1 home league draw with Wycombe Wanderers.
 He scored his first Brentford goals in a 3–1 win over Blackpool on 13 December 1997, scoring his first after two Blackpool players were sent off on the hour mark and scoring again in the 78th minute.
 He fell out of favour with new manager Micky Adams in January 1998 and finished the 1997–98 season with 19 appearances and three goals.

 After Brentford's relegation to the Third Division in May 1998, incoming manager Ron Noades elected to transfer-list Townley during the 1998 off-season.
-He failed to make a single appearance during the Bees' 1998–99 Third Division title-winning season and instead played for the reserve team.
+He failed to make a single appearance during the Bees' 1998–99 Third Division championship-winning season and instead played for the reserve team.
 Townley left the club in September 1999, when his contract was cancelled by mutual consent.

 Non-League football

 Townley joined Isthmian League Premier Division club Slough Town on a one-month loan on 23 August 1999 and the move was made permanent in September 1999.
 A virtual ever-present, Townley made a total of 48 appearances in all competitions during the 1999–00 season and scored four goals.
 He made 33 appearances during the 2000–01 season and left the club after its relegation to the Isthmian League First Division in May 2001.
 Townley made a total of 81 appearances during his time at Arbour Park and scored four goals.

-Between 2001 and 2009, Townley played in the Isthmian League, the Southern League and the Hertfordshire Senior County League for Aldershot Town, St Albans City, Windsor & Eton, Boreham Wood, Hitchin Town and Debden Sports.
+Between 2001 and 2009, Townley played in the Isthmian, Southern and Hertfordshire Senior County Leagues for Aldershot Town, St Albans City, Windsor & Eton, Boreham Wood, Hitchin Town and Debden Sports.